lpwoodhouse/zabbix-agent-linux/README.md

 ## Description

-This role downloads, installs and configures the Zabbix Agent on RHEL, Debian, Ubuntu, SLES and ARM-based distros (Raspiban, Ubuntu-arm64)
+This role downloads, installs and configures the Zabbix Agent on RHEL, Debian, Ubuntu, SLES and ARM-based distros (Raspbian, Ubuntu-arm64)
 After installation the zabbix-agent service will be enabled and started.
 To view the status (or disable/stop):

 ```shell